 The U.S. Supreme Court has ruled that the following errors will result in an automatic reversal of a criminal conviction:

-- Totally depriving a defendant of legal counsel;
+- Totally depriving a defendant of legal counsel

-- Lack of an impartial trial judge;
+- Lack of an impartial trial judge

-- Unlawful exclusion of grand jurors on the basis of race;
+- Unlawful exclusion of grand jurors on the basis of race

-- Denial of the right to self-representation at trial;
+- Denial of the right to self-representation at trial

 - Denial of the right to a public trial; and

-- An erroneous reasonable doubt instruction to the jury.
+- An erroneous reasonable doubt instruction to the jury

 Harmless Error Analysis

-There’s an old saying among appellate court judges, that being: “A defendant is entitled to a fair trial, not a perfect trial.”
-What this means is that, just because there was error or misconduct, does not usually mean that your conviction will automatically be reversed.
-In most cases, it must be shown that you were harmed in some way by the error or misconduct, and “harm” typically means that, had the error or misconduct not have occurred, the result would have been better for the defense.
+There’s an old saying among appellate court judges that “a defendant is entitled to a fair trial, not a perfect trial.”
+What this means is that just because there was an error or misconduct during the trial, it does not mean that your conviction will automatically be reversed.
+In most cases, it must be shown that you were harmed in some way by the error or misconduct.
+“Harm” in this sense typically means that, had the error or misconduct not occurred, the result would have been better for the defense.